obnam-mirror/obnam2/obnam.md

 Obnam will use the [aes-gcm crate][] for AEAD, since it has been audited.
-If that choice turns out to be less than optimal, it can be reconsider later.
+If that choice turns out to be less than optimal, it can be reconsidered later.
 The `encrypt` function doesn't return the MAC and ciphertext separately, so we don't store them separately.
 However, each chunk needs its own [nonce][], which we will generate.
 We'll use a 96-bit (or 12-byte) nonce.
 We'll use the [rand crate][] to generate